If you’re shopping for violins, but not quite sure yet what you’re looking for…

 - CodaBow Diamond GX – (Amazon)

-Here are the rosins I recommend:
+Now here are some rosins I recommend:

-- Preventing the violin from sleeping off the shoulder of the musician
+- Securing the violin to the shoulder

-Here are the best ones I recommend:
+Here are the ones I recommend:

 - Fiddlerman Wood – (Amazon)